Attribute recalling use cases and best practices

 Use respondent attributes for survey targeting

-Respondent attributes passed to Survicate can be used to target a Website or in-product survey.
-Take a look at this article for a step-by-step guide on how to set up a survey's Audience.
+Respondent attributes passed to Survicate can be used to target a Website or in-product or Mobile survey and set up a survey's Audience.

 📞 If you have any questions about using the attributes recalling feature, feel free to reach out to our team via email at support@survicate.com or talk to us on chat 👉.